MaastrichtU-IDS/translator-openpredict/docs/dev/README.md

 > export OPENPREDICT_DATA_DIR=/data/openpredict
 > ```

+You can provide the path you want to be used as directory to store models and features files.
+By default it will do it in a `data` folder in the directory where you started openpredict api.

 3 options are available to deploy the API:

 ### Option 1: Run from the command line ⌨️